Legal & Compliance

 - System has been developed using secure development life-cycle (SDLC) practises.

-- Information security management system is in all material aspects compliant with ISO 27001 requirements.
-The target is to achieve ISO 27001 certification during year 2019.
+- Information security management system is compliant with ISO 27001 requirements.
+Certification audited 9/2019.

 - The service will be placed in near future under real-time, centralized cyber security monitoring and security incident handling process.